Hacking

 Hacking didn’t used to be a bad thing.
 In the early days of computers, a hacker was a really good programmer.
 Someone who hacked away at the code to make it smaller and faster.
 You see in those days memory was a premium and the smaller the program the better.

-Today I like to thin of Hackers as the people who challenge the system, and think outside the box to come up with a solution to a problem.
+Today I like to think of Hackers as the people who challenge the system, and think outside the box to come up with a solution to a problem.

 Here are some of my favorite hacks.
 If you see something you like, please use it for good.
 There is enough badness in the world, you don’t need to add to it.